 While Gaea manages the seasons o’er Earths' grounds.

 And Zeus and Hades will never be friends.

-That is enough now, time we should not waste,
+That's all for now, time we shall not waste,

 Up, up on my back, we must make haste!”

 I drew up my courage, and threw my right leg up,